tonyvx/007x/hr_efficiency/HR_Analysis.md

 ![](HR_Analysis_files/figure-html/ggpairs_discrete_attributes-1.png)<!-- -->

 ###Work_accident ( Accidents during work - 1 indicates accident )
 * A small percent of employees involved in Work_accident are actually leaving company.
-Either Work_accident is not a very significant accident.
+Work_accident does not seem very significant.
-* Work_accident is higher at medium and low salary level than in higher salary level
+* Work_accident is higher at medium and lower salary level than in higher salary level

 ###promotion_last_5years (Promotion in last 5 years - 1 indicates promotion)
 * Very few employees are getting promoted